CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 -   **Data Flow for Sheets:** Server Components fetch data from Google Sheets on page load.
 -   **Modularity:** Ongoing effort to refactor large components into smaller, focused ones.
 -   **Styling:** Primary reliance on ShadCN component styling and Tailwind utilities, with global theme variables.
 -   **AI Integration:** Genkit for LLM interactions, keeping AI logic in server-side flows.
+User-provided lore excerpts can be passed to AI.
+Shop item image generation is session-based.
 -   **State Management:** Primarily local component state and React Context for authentication.
 -   **User Data:** Stored in Firestore under user-specific paths for security and organization.
 -   **Error Handling:** Implemented for API calls (Google Sheets, Firebase) and user actions.